 Quit.
 Quitting serves as a natural outside option for those who "drop out" of the career path they had encountered before.
-Subjects who quit were asked to complete an "easy test," consisting of seven very easy Raven's Matrices.
-If Part 3 was drawn for payment, subjects who quit received a fixed minimum payment, described below in more detail.
+Subjects who quit were asked to complete an "easy test," consisting of seven very easy Raven's Matrices.9 If Part 3 was drawn for payment, subjects who quit received a fixed minimum payment, described below in more detail.

 The only feature distinguishing the Baseline from the AlwaysInfo treatment is whether or not subjects who quit learn if they really passed or failed the first IQ test.
 In the Baseline, only subjects who continue receive this additional feedback.
-That is, quitting allows subjects to avoid this information.
-In contrast, subjects in the AlwaysInfo treatment learn their first test result regardless of whether they continue or quit.
+That is, quitting allows subjects in the Baseline to avoid finding out if they really passed or failed.
+In contrast, subjects in the AlwaysInfo treatment learn their first test result regardless of whether they continue or quit, i.e., Step 1 in panel (b) of Figure 1 is the same for all subjects in the AlwaysInfo treatment.
 This treatment thus shuts down preferences for additional feedback as a motive for continuing or quitting.
-Comparing behavior across the two treatments therefore allows us to isolate the role of information avoidance and information seeking for the gender gap in persistence.
+Comparing behavior across the two treatments therefore allows us to isolate the role of feedback avoidance and feedback seeking for the gender gap in persistence.